 Gunter Haberkorn - Senior Manager Product & Technology, Magna International

-Gunter is working at the Corporate R&D Department and has years of experience in complete vehicle engineering.
-He is looking into Product and Technology trends in terms of automotive industry with special interest in autonomy, mobility solutions, manufacturing and electrification and especially technologies which can support advancements in these areas.
+Gunter works in the Corporate R&D Department and has years of experience in complete vehicle engineering.
+He is looking into Product and Technology trends within the automotive industry with a special interest in autonomy, mobility solutions, manufacturing and electrification and especially technologies which can support advancements in these areas.

 Currently Senior Scientific Program Manager at the Amazon Development Centre in Cambridge, UK.
 Vicky works in the Machine Learning Team and is involved in a variety of academic engagements around ML and AI, including outreach, education and training initiatives.
 Previously Deputy Director of EMBL Australian Bioinformatics Resource (www.embl-abr.org.au) and Associate Professor at the University of Melbourne.
 Vicky remains an Honorary Principal Fellow at the University of Melbourne and is an academic visitor at the University of Cambridge where she collaborated with the Bioinformatics Training Team.
 Before Australia, Vicky was at the Earlham Institute (Norwich), as part of the Senior Management Team and Head of Training and Outreach which evolved to Head of Scientific Training, Education and Learning Division.
 In the previous years Vicky has been responsible for the strategic coordination and implementation of the EMBL-EBI’s User-Training programme which has pass now ten years and continues to provide training for the scientific users of the EMBL-EBI’s data services.
 Prior to joining the EMBL-EBI in 2007 Vicky held an Assistant Professor position at the University of Bern and the Institute for Aquatic Sciences (EAWAG) and postdocs at the University of Zurich and University of Rome (Torvergata).
 Vicky studied biology at the University of Rome and obtained her PhD on the evolution of sex at the University of Leiden (NL) and Lyon (France).
 Vicky has been extensively involved in the acquisition, management and implementation of funded research and training projects throughout her career.